Spirit Walk Ministry

 email

-In the post-war building boom, houses began to be constructed with forced-air heating and air conditioning units that required ductwork.
-Once again, "duck tape" was called into service.
+In the post-war building boom, houses began to be constructed with forced-air heating and air conditioning units that required ductwork and once again "duck tape" was called into service.
+The color was soon changed from army green to silver, to match the ductwork and people started to refer to it as "duct tape".

 1) Attach splints to broken limbs.